reheat egg rolls

 Step 3: Pick up Excess Oil with a Paper Towel

-To remove excess oil, pat the egg rolls with a paper kitchen towel after removing them from the pan.
+To remove excess oil, pat the hot egg rolls with a paper kitchen towel after removing them from the pan.
 Since they are greasy enough from the original frying, you want to remove as much oil as you can.

 FAQs